open-telemetry/opentelemetry-configuration/README.md

 **NOTICE**: The stability definitions are applicable after this repository publishes a stable release (1.0.0).
 Currently, this repository is experimental and makes no stability guarantees.

+This repository strictly follows [Semantic Versioning 2.0.0](https://semver.org/).
+This means that all releases have a version following the format `MAJOR.MINOR.PATCH`.

 Stability definition consists of the following sections:

 * [Objectives](#objectives): Overview of the motivation behind stability.
-* [Guarantees and allowed changes](#guarantees-and-allowed-changes): Specific details on allowed and disallowed changed.
+* [Guarantees and allowed changes](#guarantees-and-allowed-changes): Specific details on allowed and disallowed changes within stability guarantees.
 * [Applicability](#applicability): Limits of stability definitions, including experimental features and extension points.
 * [File format](#file-format): The `file_format` property and implementation behavior when schema versions are not aligned.

-### Objectives
+### Objective

-The primary objective of stability is to protect users from breaking changes.
-That is, users providing configuration conforming to a particular stable version of the schema should be able to reliably upgrade minor and patch versions without risk that their configuration becomes invalid, or that the interpretation changes.
+The objective of stability is to protect users from breaking changes.
+That is, users providing configuration conforming to a particular stable `MAJOR` version of the schema expect to reliably upgrade `MINOR` and `PATCH` versions without risk that their configuration becomes invalid, or that the interpretation changes.

-A secondary objective is to allow for stable code generation from the JSON schema for language implementations of the [in-memory configuration model](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/configuration/sdk.md#in-memory-configuration-model).
-With stability guarantees in mind, maintainers should be able to write code generation logic (or handcraft an in-memory configuration model) without risk that allowed changes to the schema will break stable implementations. **NOTE**: There is _no_ guarantee that the output of off-the-shelf [code generation](#code-generation) tools will be stable when allowed changes are made.
-Maintainers are responsible for understanding how code generation tools work (and evolve) and intersect with the guarantees made here.
+Similarly, language implementations are expected to provide [in-memory configuration model](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/configuration/sdk.md#in-memory-configuration-model) representations, which have their own stability guarantees as defined by respective language SIGs, and which users expect to reliably upgrade.
+The stability guarantees inform maintainers on the types of changes they need to consider when creating these representations, which may be produced "by hand" or with code generation logic. **NOTE**: There is _no_ guarantee that the output of off-the-shelf [code generation](#code-generation) tools will be stable when allowed changes are made.

-All schema changes are considered through the lens of maintaining these objectives.
+All schema changes are considered through the lens of maintaining this objective.

 ### Guarantees and allowed changes

+The following guarantees apply to `MINOR` version changes.
+There are no guarantees for `MAJOR` version changes.

 A type is the JSON schema analog to a [protobuf message](https://protobuf.dev/programming-guides/proto3/#simple).
-Types have a [`type`](https://json-schema.org/understanding-json-schema/reference/type) of `object`, and use various keywords to describe their properties and conditions which constitute valid data.
+Types have a [type](https://json-schema.org/understanding-json-schema/reference/type) of `object`, and use various keywords to describe their properties and conditions which constitute valid data.

 Stable types provide the following guarantees.
 All types except those excluded in [applicability](#applicability) are considered stable after a 1.0.0 release.

 * Type property names will not change.
 * The `type` of properties will not change, except the allowed addition of `null`.
-* Type [title](https://json-schema.org/understanding-json-schema/reference/annotations) will not change.
+* Type [title][annotation] will not change.
 * Types will be not change to make validation more strict.
 Changes may occur if they make validation less strict.
 This applies to the following keywords.
 Examples are given, but they are not exhaustive.
   * [minLength, maxLength](https://json-schema.org/understanding-json-schema/reference/string): `minLength` will not increase and `maxLength` will not decrease.
   * [pattern](https://json-schema.org/understanding-json-schema/reference/string#regexp): pattern will not become stricter.